course overview

 Overview

-This five-day course provides delegates with the chance to look at reaches to manage changes and exhibit what all principles they can apply in practice.
-Four core areas will be focused on which are, Changes and the Organisation, Communications and Stakeholder Assignation, Change and the Individual, and Change Management in Practice.
-These topics will enable the delegates to create a broad change management plan to support effective change within an organisation.
+This 5 day course provides delegates with the opportunity to look at approaches to managing change and demonstrate they can apply the principles in practice.
+Four core areas will be explored: change and the organisation, change and the individual, communications and stakeholder engagement and change management in practice.
+Together they will enable a delegate to develop a comprehensive change management plan to support effective change within an organisation.

 Audience